First-Year Global Programs: Frequently Asked Questions

 Who is eligible to apply to these programs?

 All students admitted to Tufts University as first year undergraduates are eligible to apply for the Tufts 1+4 Bridge Year.
 Due to degree restrictions, only students admitted to the School of Arts & Sciences are eligible to apply to the Tufts Civic Semester.
-BLAST Program participants are also ineligible to apply to the Civic Semester.
+BFA and SMFA combined degree students and BLAST Program participants are also ineligible to apply to the Civic Semester.

 What is the application process like?